-I blinked and rubbed the sleep from my eyes, I felt Jabez stir beside me, the first rays of daylight were framing the old cloth that covered the little square opening over the sink.
-At the table, seated on one of the old wooden chairs was the black shadowy figure of a man covered with a poncho over his shoulders, his face hidden by a large brimmed hat which had a feather sticking out of one side.
+I blinked and rubbed the sleep from my eyes, Jabez stired beside me.
+The first rays of daylight were framing the old cloth that covered the little square opening over the sink.
+At the table, seated on one of the old wooden chairs was the black shadowy figure of a man covered by a poncho thrown over his shoulders.
+His face hidden by a large brimmed hat which had a feather sticking out of one side.

 He placed a cloth sack on the table and walked around as if he was contemplating what to say, or perhaps taking account of the two people he saw there in his house.
 “You need to eat, rest, and then tonight we can begin.”
 He had the accent of a local, a native, someone who spoke English, but not as his first language.

 My mind started to play thoughts about what was happening here, ‘we can begin’ stuck in my head.
 What exactly would we begin tonight in this god forsaken place in the middle of nowhere.
 A place I’d travelled to so as to find answers, but which seemed like a destination that made no sense at all.

 I let things ride, it was not the moment to pour out questions.
 He would, I thought, at least make some things clear tonight.
 Jabez had relaxed a little, but was still rather nervous.
 Then I realised we were both naked under the blanket.
 Perhaps that also occurred to him?
 Anyway he opened the door and disappeared outside, the time for us to put some clothes on and light the fire for coffee.

 I joined him with two tin mugs of coffee, and offered him one.
 Which he took, looked at me and nodded.
 Not a person of many words.
 But for some odd undefinable reason he had an air of comfortable ease about him.
 At least as far as I was concerned, I was not too sure exactly how Jabez felt.